Assistive Listening Technologies

 Which spaces have these systems?

-If you would like to check which rooms have either a Hearing Loop or an FM system installed, please click on the campus location from the list below.
+If you would like to check which rooms have either a Hearing Loop or IR Personal Loop system installed, please click on the campus location from the list below.

 Central Area Kings Buildings Holyrood New College Lauriston

-For further help and support please contact the Student Disability Service in the first instance
+For further help and support please contact the Student Disability Service or Staff Disability Advice Service in the first instance.